Published Feb 15, 2025

 When this will happen:

-General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out mid-March 2025 and expect to complete by late March 2025.
+General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out early April 2025 (previously mid-March) and expect to complete by late April 2025 (previously late March).

 How this will affect your organization: